kalradivyanshu/odd-even/README.md

 Wait, thats not right.

 After scratching my head, I realised that my ticking function is broken, I detect collision and change the velocity after the objects have gone through each other, then they go back, and collide again, getting stuck in a loop.
 I need to break ticking into proposed position update and position updates, then before they collide I change their velocity.
 Over-engineered?
 WHAT EVEN DO YOU MEAN?
-I will die before I learn better way to do things that the first instinct I have, good day to you sir!
+I will die before I learn better way to do things than the first instinct I have, good day to you sir!